Freedom of information

 For more information about FOI in Victoria, please visit the Office of the Victorian Information Commissioner’s (OVIC) website.

-Statement 1: Organisation and functions of the LHA
+Statement 1: LHA organisation and functions

-The LHA was established as an independent statutory body in 2019 following the Victorian Inquiry into the Labour Hire Industry and Insecure Work (the Forsyth Inquiry) which exposed the exploitation of labour hire workers across Victoria.
+LHA was established as an independent statutory body in 2019 following the Victorian Inquiry into the Labour Hire Industry and Insecure Work (the Forsyth Inquiry) which exposed the exploitation of labour hire workers across Victoria.

-The LHA’s statutory functions and powers are set out in the Labour Hire Licensing Act 2018 (LHL Act) and Labour Hire Licensing Regulations 2018 (LHL Regulations).
+LHA’s statutory functions and powers are set out in the Labour Hire Licensing Act 2018 (LHL Act) and Labour Hire Licensing Regulations 2018 (LHL Regulations).
 We became a self-funded regulator within the portfolio of the Department of Premier and Cabinet on 1 July 2021.

 The Labour Hire Licensing Commissioner